hipe/tmx/common/doc/issues/021-the-event-predicate-narrative.md

   where each element is one of the 5 classes above.

-  2. call `match` on the nub object, passing that an array of actual Callback event-looking objects.
+  2. call `match` on the nub object, passing that an array of actual Common event-looking objects.
 It will result in trueish or falseish, based on whether the expected did or did not match the actual, respectively.
 (Note the two arrays, expected vs. actual, are *not* parallel in any way.
 It is just coincidence that they are both